NextronSystems/thor-manual/output/scan-output.rst

 findings end up in the regular output are ignored: the audit trail always contains all assessed elements, regardless of their score.

-Two exceptions exist.
-Log lines, eventlog entries, Linux audit log entries, registry keys and values and journald entries occur in such large numbers that they are only written if a signature with a positive score matched them, if they are connected to another element by more than a parent or origin relation, or if other elements were derived from them.
-And only signatures with a positive score are listed as reasons; a negative signature does not remove the element, only the reason itself.
+One exception exists: Log lines, eventlog entries, Linux audit log entries, registry keys and values and journald entries occur in such large numbers that they are only written if a signature matched them, if they are connected to another element by more than a parent or origin relation, or if other elements were derived from them.

 ``--no-personal-data`` also applies to the audit trail. ``--log-size-limit`` does not: it only counts the regular log output, so the size of the audit